tamtam-chat/tamtam-bot-api/README.md

 ```

 It will create client with default Jackson-based serializer and OkHttp-based HTTP client.
-If you want to use your own implementation you can implement `TamTamTransportClient` and `TamTamSerializer` and initialize `TamTamClient` with them:
+If you want to use your own implementation you can implement `TamTamTransportClient` and `TamTamSerializer` and initialize `TamTamClient` with it:

 ```java
 TamTamTransportClient transportClient = …;